 The following numbers are estimated using activity counter and booking data.
 They may be revised as more data is collected and tools are refined:

-Around 6,000 people may have walked the Tongariro Alpine Crossing as part of longer overnight trips.
-These include Te Araroa, Tongariro Northern Circuit Great Walk or the Round the Mountains track.
+- Around 6,000 visitors access the track as part of longer overnight trips such as Te Araroa Trail, Tongariro Northern Circuit and the Round the Mountain Track.
 This is based on available data for those experiences.

 Limitations